Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: RESULTS

 \subsection{Parameter Study}

-This subsection investigates the influences of two key hyperparameters on U\textsuperscript{2}-rPCA.
-The first hyperparameter is the number of layers, $K$, of the U\textsuperscript{2}-rPCA network.
-Fig.~\ref{fig:layer_by_layer_kidney} and ~\ref{fig:layer_by_layer_tumor} present the layer-by-layer power Doppler images output by U\textsuperscript{2}-rPCA in the kidney and tumor dataset, respectively.
-The outputs of U\textsuperscript{2}-rPCA without the SEU module are also presented for comparison.
-It can be seen that the power Doppler images are improved when $K$ increases from 1 to 6, which are demonstrated by the CNR curves.
-Particularly, in Fig.~\ref{fig:layer_by_layer_tumor}, the outputs of U\textsuperscript{2}-rPCA become stable, showing that the CNR curve enters the plateau phase when $K$ is larger than 3.
-In Fig.~\ref{fig:layer_by_layer_kidney}, although the CNR curve slightly increases when $K$ is larger than 3, the power Doppler images show little variance via visual inspection.
-Therefore, we finally adopted $K=5$ and $K=4$ for the kidney and tumor datasets, respectively.
+Fig.~\ref{fig:layer_by_layer_kidney} and ~\ref{fig:layer_by_layer_tumor} present the layer-by-layer power Doppler images output by U\textsuperscript{2}-rPCA without and with SEU.
+The power Doppler images are improved when $K$ increases from 1 to 6.
+Particularly, in Fig.~\ref{fig:layer_by_layer_tumor}, the outputs of U\textsuperscript{2}-rPCA and the corresponding CNR and PSL curves become stable when $K$ is larger than 3.
+In Fig.~\ref{fig:layer_by_layer_kidney}, although the CNR and PSL curves slightly increase when $K$ is larger than 3, the visual inspection shows little variance.
+Therefore, we finally adopted $K=5$ for the kidney dataset and $K=4$ for the tumor dataset.
 Fig.~\ref{fig:layer_by_layer_kidney} and \ref{fig:layer_by_layer_tumor} also demonstrate the effectiveness of SEU.
-Specifically, Fig.~\ref{fig:layer_by_layer_kidney} shows an improvement of around 5 dB in SPL with SEU when $K$ is larger than 3.
+Specifically, Fig.~\ref{fig:layer_by_layer_kidney} shows an improvement of around 5 dB in PSL with SEU when $K$ is larger than 3.
 In the tumor dataset, the average improvement achieved with SEU is around 2 dB when $K$ is larger than 3.

-Fig.~\ref{fig:rank_study} investigates the influences of the inner dimension, $d$, on U\textsuperscript{2}-rPCA.
-The IRLS-rPCA baseline uses $d=25$ and $d=15$ for the kidney and tumor datasets, respectively.
-Consider that a large $d$ allows the matrix $\mathbf{U}$ to store more features about the tissue signals, we investigated the performance of U\textsuperscript{2}-rPCA by increasing $d$ from 25 to 50 in kidney and 15 to 40 in tumor.
+Fig.~\ref{fig:rank_study} investigates the influences of the inner dimension $d$ on U\textsuperscript{2}-rPCA.
+Considering that a larger $d$ allows the basis $\mathbf{U}$ to store more features about the tissue signals, we investigated the performance of U\textsuperscript{2}-rPCA by increasing $d$ from 25 to 50 in kidney and from 15 to 40 in tumor.
 However, Fig.~\ref{fig:rank_study} shows limited influences of this hyperparameter on U\textsuperscript{2}-rPCA, demonstrating the robustness of this method to the inner dimension.
 As a result, we empirically chose $d=40$ and $d=38$ for the kidney and tumor datasets, respectively.